emilyhorsman/bikes.emilyhorsman.com/src/posts/photography-resources/index.md

 1. [San Francisco Historical Photograph Collection](https://sfpl.org/locations/main-library/historical-photographs)
 1. [Harvey Milk Photo Center](https://www.harveymilkphotocenter.org/) — they have classes and a huge collection of books.
 1. The [Leica store in SF](https://gallery.leicastoresf.com/) has wonderful galleries.[^1]
 1. CCSF has a [photography department](https://ccsfphoto.wordpress.com/) and you can enroll for free if you're a SF resident.
+I'm taking [PHOT 50A (History & Aesthetics Pre-1945)](https://www.ccsf.edu/courses/spring-2025/histaesthetics-pre-1945-35393) and [PHOT 51 (Beginning Photography)](https://www.ccsf.edu/courses/spring-2025/beginning-photography-35590) and it's great!

 [^1]: Lucien, the gallery coordinator, is an incredibly sweet person who cares a lot about photography.
 He also sold me my treasured Leica M!